bripkens/project-sidebar/README.md

 # Project Sidebar

+**This project is unmaintained.
+For this reason I will not read / work on any reported issues.**

 A package for changing Atom's project paths.
 This is a fast alternative to [project-manager's](https://github.com/danielbrodin/atom-project-manager) behavior. project-manager opens projects in new tabs, this package changes the current windows' project paths.

 project-sidebar is based on project-manager.
 You need to have project-manager installed and configured in order to use the project-sidebar.